So you’ve been in a relationship for a while and you are ready to commit and he isn’t.

 If this is happening, you need to seriously look at the situation and ask what the motivation behind that statement is.

-If you are trying to change him, then it could be his way of testing the waters to see if you truly are willing to accept him as he is and trying to get you to quit nagging him to change.
+If you are trying to change him, then it could be his way of testing to see if you truly are willing to accept him as he is and trying to get you to quit nagging him to change.

 However, even if that is the excuse, it’s a risky move on his part.
 He is taking a big gamble that you will do as instructed.
 It is apparently worth that gamble to him.